Here I am aiming to be the tie-breaker that will determine which bass guitar deserves your investment.

 The TRBX304 body has just the right weight, not too heavy, not too light (at least for me!).
-TRBX204 model is little heavy due to use of different tonewood.
+TRBX204 model is a little heavy due to the use of different tonewood.

 Also, I really like how the contours-shaped body of TRBX304 is designed because it fitting my body really well, which is missing in TRBX204.

 Here I’m putting the pros and cons side by side just to make your job even more easier:

 Yamaha TRBX204 Model